Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

 \subsubsection{Squeezing}

-In Fig.~\ref{fig:8moderesults} we show the behavior of $S$ for the eight-mode model as a function of $a$ for a variety of particle numbers and in three different double well geometries for the eight-mode model.
-We do not go beyond 10 particles because of the severe computational cost of diagonalizing the resulting Hamiltonian (see Sec.~\ref{subsec:8mode}).
-For the particle numbers for which we do have data, the squeezing behavior for the low barriers ($L=a_{ho}$ and $2\,a_{ho}$) looks qualitatively similar to the equivalent cases in the nearly degenerate and exact two-mode models (compare with Fig.~\ref{fig:2moderesults}).
-However, for $L=3\,a_{ho}$ we see qualitatively different behavior: here the squeezing has a maximum.
-We would like to account for this behavior, despite the fact that the eight-mode Hamiltonian cannot be analytically analyzed as easily as the two-mode Hamiltonian because of its complexity (i.e., because the eight-mode equivalent to Eq.~\ref{eq:2modeham} is composed of many more terms with additional operators and parameters).
+Fig.~\ref{fig:8moderesults} shows the behavior of $S$ for the eight-mode model as a function of $a$, for $N \leq 10$.
+The squeezing behavior for the low barriers ($L=a_{ho}$ and $2\,a_{ho}$) looks qualitatively similar to the corresponding small $N$ results ($N \leq 10$) for the nearly degenerate and exact two-mode models in Fig.~\ref{fig:2moderesults}, showing a monotonic increase with interaction strength $a$.
+However, for $L=3\,a_{ho}$ we see qualitatively different behavior: here the squeezing shows distinctly non-monotonic behavior, with a clear maximum that moves to smaller values of $a$ for larger $N$ values.
+We would like to account for this behavior, despite the fact that the eight-mode Hamiltonian cannot be analytically analyzed as easily as the two-mode Hamiltonian because of its complexity.

-One way to do this is to look at the composition of the ground state with plots analogous to Fig.~\ref{fig:groundstateVSa}.
-However, because the Hilbert space for the eight-mode model is so large, it is not useful to plot the contribution to the ground state of each individual Fock state.
-Instead, we sum the contributions of all Fock states for which the difference in $n_{l}$ and $n_{r}$ is the same, regardless of which exact modes are occupied; this representation is shown in Fig.~\ref{fig:8modegroundstateVSa}.
-By comparing Fig.~\ref{fig:8moderesults} and Fig.~\ref{fig:8modegroundstateVSa}, we see that a narrower distribution corresponds to more squeezing (as in the two-mode model), and that the maximum in the $L=3\,a_{ho}$ squeezing data corresponds to a narrow neck in the state distribution.
+Since the Hilbert space for the eight-mode model is so large, it is not useful to plot the contribution to the ground state of each individual Fock state as in Fig.~\ref{fig:groundstateVSa}.
+Instead, we sum the contributions of all Fock states for which the difference in the number of particles occupying left and right modes is the same, regardless of which exact modes are occupied; this representation is shown in Fig.~\ref{fig:8modegroundstateVSa}.
+By comparing Fig.~\ref{fig:8moderesults} and Fig.~\ref{fig:8modegroundstateVSa}, we see that, just as in the two-mode model, a narrower distribution corresponds to more squeezing and that the maximum in the $L=3\,a_{ho}$ squeezing data corresponds to a narrow neck in the state distribution.